Bahamas struggles to cope with decomposing bodies, emotional trauma after Dorian

 “We’ve ordered lots of body bags,” Dr. Caroline Burnett-Garraway said in an interview at Princess Margaret Hospital in Nassau, the country’s capital.
 Processing all the dead will take weeks, she added.

-Those injured by the storm, which was a Category 5 hurricane on the five-step Saffir-Simpson scale of intensity, were being treated for fractures, head injuries, deep lacerations, skin rashes and dehydration.
+Those injured by the storm, which at one point was a Category 5 hurricane on the five-step Saffir-Simpson scale of intensity, were being treated for fractures, head injuries, deep lacerations, skin rashes and dehydration.

 Survivors are also dealing with the emotional trauma triggered by the horrors of the preceding days.